 What is a Fiscal Year (FY)?

 A Fiscal Year (FY), also known as a budget year, is a period of time used by the government and businesses for accounting purposes to formulate annual financial statements and reports.
-A fiscal year consists of 12-months or 52-weeks and might not end on December 31.
-A period which is set from January 1 to December 31 is called a calendar year.
+A fiscal year consists of 12 months or 52 weeks and might not end on December 31.
+A period that is set from January 1 to December 31 is called a calendar year.

-Here is an exmaple of the difference between a calendar year end and a fiscal year end:
+Here is an example of the difference between a calendar year end and a fiscal year end:

-The application of a fiscal year could be different in each country.
+The application of a fiscal year is different in different countries.
 Here are a few examples:

 - Australia’s FY starts on July 1 and ends on June 30.